morrissinger/slush-asponte/README.md

 > A slush generator to scaffold an ECMAScript6-based front-end with a solid developer toolkit and build processes.

+Asponte is a play on the Latin *sua sponte* meaning "of one's own volition".
+This generator is so named because many seemingly hard-to-set-up features of your application can be deployed with ease; the generator takes care of a lot of heavy lifting.

+Applications built with Asponte include:
+  * ECMAScript 6 (with transpiling via 6to5)
+  * Test server (via Express)
+  * Test, Dev and Production builds (via Gulp)
+  * Tests (with Mocha, Karma, Chai, and full ES6 sourcemap support)
+  * Code coverage (via Istanbul, featuring full ES6 sourcemap support)
+  * LiveReload

+Additionally, there are a some optional components you may choose to deploy:
+  * Bootstrap (with SASS and LESS)
+  * Bourbon

 ## Getting Started